bbauska/CSS-Notes4Pros/README.md

 <b>&lt;span&gt;</b>some<b>&lt;/span&gt;&lt;span&gt;</b>content<b>&lt;/span&gt;</b></code></pre>

-They will be 20px apart since horizontal margins don&apos;t collapse over one and other.
-(The spacing will be the sum of two margins.)
+<p>They will be 20px apart since horizontal margins don&apos;t collapse over
+one and other.
+(The spacing will be the sum of two margins.)</p>

 <h4>Overlapping with different sizes</h4>